 Once a dispute is filed, the bureaus are legally obligated to respond within a 30 day period.

-If there is no response within 0 days or the bureaus do not have the proper documentation, the repo can be taken off your credit report forever.
 A repossession can have a large impact on your score, so it’s best to try and get it removed as soon as possible.

 Restart the Loan